 The point of sale system has come a long way in the past couple of decades.
 Rather than simply act as a till or basic cash register, points of sale continue to make business owners’ lives easier in numerous ways.
 But with these new tools and technology, come a learning curve with the software and terminology.
-So let’s cover some of the basics of what exactly a POS is, including POS purchases and transactions, POS debit and credit, and more.
+So let’s cover some of the basics: What is a POS system?
+What is the point of sale system definition?
+What are POS purchases and transactions, POS debit and credit?

 - POS system Versus Cash Register: What POS Terminal Is Better for My Business?